 Yes.
 Family members and/or friends are always welcome to participate in your ceremony in any way you desire, whether it's reading, singing, playing an instrument, etc. This is something I always greatly encourage.

 10. How many ceremonies do you schedule on one day?

-During the height of wedding season, I may have one and upwards to four ceremonies booked on one day.
-As a wedding officiant Chicago depends on being on time to the ceremony and, if applicable, rehearsal is my top priority, when I plan my schedule.
+Depending on the day of the year, I may have one and upwards to four ceremonies booked on one day.
+Being on time to the ceremony and, if applicable, rehearsal is my top priority, when I plan my schedule.

 11. What time do you arrive on the day of the wedding?

 In most cases, I arrive no later than 30 minutes before the ceremony is scheduled to begin.
 For elopement ceremonies, I'm usually there no less than 15 minutes beforehand.
 In my contract, I have 15 minutes for all ceremonies; but as I stated, I'm normally there anywhere from a half hour up to an hour or two ahead of time due to the cushion I provide myself between ceremonies.

 12. What if we want to retain you exclusively for our wedding day because it will help minimize our stress?

 If you want to retain me exclusively for your wedding day due to any number of reasons, as long as I don't have anything already scheduled on the day of your planned event, for an additional cost I'd be willing to accommodate your request.
 The non-refundable deposit is $250 to hold your ceremony date for this service.
 If interested, please contact me for additional details.